Private equity firm CD&R weighs offer for UK supermarket Morrisons - Up News Info

 Article content

-LONDON — Private equity firm Clayton, Dubilier & Rice (CD&R) is considering a possible cash offer for British supermarket group Morrisons, it said on Saturday.
+LONDON — U.S. private equity firm Clayton, Dubilier & Rice (CD&R) is considering a possible cash offer for British supermarket group Morrisons, it said on Saturday.

-CD&R “notes the press speculation regarding a potential transaction involving Morrisons and confirms that it is considering a possible cash offer for the issued and to be issued share capital of Morrisons,” it said in a statement.
+CD&R “notes the press speculation regarding a potential transaction involving Morrisons and confirms that it is considering a possible cash offer for the … share capital of Morrisons,” it said in a statement.

 CD&R’s statement followed a Sky News report that it had made a preliminary bid approach to the supermarket group’s board that could value Morrisons at 5.5 billion pounds ($7.6 billion).